DarkInvader-ux/DarkInvader-ux/README.md

 ## 🚀 Featured Projects

 ### 🎸 Gesture Hero
 **This project investigates the design and implementation of a real-time gesture recognition system enabling intuitive, contactless human-computer interaction through hand gestures.
-It focuses on translating natural behavioral cues into actionable digital commands—addressing rising needs in education, rehabilitation, and digital accessibility.**
+It focuses on translating natural behavioural cues into actionable digital commands—addressing rising needs in education, rehabilitation, and digital accessibility.**

 Tech Stack